tangerinedream/SnapshotExpirationUtility/README.md

 # SnapshotExpirationUtility
 This utility allows for easy cleanup of snapshots you deem expired.
 The utility identifies all snapshots tagged with a TagKey and TagValue of your choosing, along with an expiration period expressed as a Policy.
+If the snapshot creation date is older than what's defined by the policy, the snapshot is deleted.
+A dryrun option is provided for further insight and scenario testing.

 The policy is of the form daily:weekly:monthly retention period.
 For example 7:5:12 indicates a policy whereby 7 daily, 5 weekly, and 12 monthly snapshots are retained.

 This code can be launched from the command line, or from Lambda (code forthcoming)